awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 + [PostgreSQL function reference for Aurora Machine Learning](#postgresql-ml-functions)
 + [Manually setting up IAM roles for SageMaker and Amazon Comprehend using the AWS CLI](#postgresql-ml-connect-cli)

+## Prerequisites for Aurora machine learning<a name="postgresql-ml-prereqs"></a>

+Aurora machine learning is available on any Aurora cluster running Aurora PostgreSQL 10\.11, 11\.6, and newer versions in AWS Regions that support Aurora machine learning\.
+You can upgrade an Aurora cluster running to an older version of Aurora PostgreSQL to a newer version if you want to use Aurora machine learning with that cluster\.
+For more information, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

+For more information about Regions and Aurora version availability, see [Aurora machine learning](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML)\.

 ## Enabling Aurora Machine Learning<a name="postgresql-ml-enabling"></a>

-Aurora machine learning is available for the following Aurora PostgreSQL versions:
-+ Version 2\.4 of Aurora with PostgreSQL compatibility running the PostgreSQL engine version 10\.11\.
-+ Version 3\.1 and higher of Aurora with PostgreSQL compatibility running the PostgreSQL engine version 11\.6 and higher

-For information about upgrading an older Aurora cluster, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

 Enabling the ML capabilities involves the following steps\.